Parathyroid MIBI Scan

 There is a very small risk of endometrial infection post procedure.

-Hysteroscopy and dilatation and curettage may provide similar and/or complementary information to SIS.
-The examination should be scheduled day 2-3 after the last period.
+Hysteroscopy and curettage may provide similar and/or complementary information to SIS.
+This may be combined with cervical dilatation if the cervical canal is very tight.
+The examination should be scheduled day 2–3 after the end of the last period.

 RANZCR® is not aware that any person intends to act or rely upon the opinions, advices or information contained in this publication or of the manner in which it might be possible to do so.
 It issues no invitation to any person to act or rely upon such opinions, advices or information or any of them and it accepts no responsibility for any of them.